pkeilbach/htwg-practical-nlp/docs/presentations.md

 ## Submission

-You **don't need to submit** the presentation slides, but you need to submit the code of your practical part.
+You **don't need to submit** the presentation slides.

-This should be in a format that is **directly executable** with a setup that is self-explanatory and follows common conventions (e.g. `npm start`).
+For the practical part, please push your code to a GitHub repository and provide a **README** with instructions on how to run your code.

-It is recommended to provide your code as a GitHub repository that I can clone.
+Ideally, your code should be **directly executable** with a setup that is self-explanatory and follows common conventions (e.g. `npm start`).

 !!! example